Skip to main content

 Waxell Observe works with any Python agent framework:

-• OpenAI -- auto-instrumentation or manual recording
+• OpenAI -- auto-instrumentation or decorators

-• Anthropic -- auto-instrumentation or manual recording
+• Anthropic -- auto-instrumentation or decorators

 • LangChain / LangGraph -- first-class callback handler